holdenmatt/caplib/README.md

 To keep code organized, this library defines the data structures, while capsearch implements the search algorithm using caplib.

 # Summary

+    modn.go:
-    modn.go - Defines the the ring ℤ/nℤ and its d-dimensional coordinate space. space.go - Defines the vector space (ℤ/3ℤ)^d.
+        The ring ℤ/nℤ and its d-dimensional coordinate space.

+    space.go:
+        Space - The vector space (ℤ/3ℤ)^d
+        Points - A vector of sorted points in a Space (and ASCII-encoding)